pnkraemer/diffeqzoo/docs/source/dev_documentation/ci.md

 which appear in different parts of the specification

-* Groups of optional dependencies: `pip install odezoo[lint,test,example,doc]`.
+* Groups of optional dependencies: `pip install diffeqzoo[lint,test,example,doc]`.
 Formatting dependencies are a subset of the linting dependencies.
 * In the makefile: `make format; make lint; make test; make example`
 * In the workflows